 Data protection declaration and consent for the processing of proof of identity

 We are delighted to welcome you to our website.
 The protection and security of your personal information when using our website is very important to us.
 We would therefore like to inform you which of your personal data we collect when you visit our website and for what purposes it is used.
 Personal data is individual information about personal or factual circumstances of a specific or identifiable natural person (data subject), such as name, address, email address or user behaviour.
 This is data with which we can identify you.
-In addition, you will occasionally also find information about data processing operations outside of this website (e.g., video conferences or newsletters).
+In addition, you will occasionally also find information about data processing operations outside of this website (e.g. video conferences or newsletters).

 Responsible for data processing